pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 ------------------

 The application class below extends the library class ``ApplicationWithPersistencePolicies``, which constructs the event stores and persistence policies we need.
-The supertype has policy to persist snapshots whenever they are taken, as well as a policy to persist the events of the entity whenever they are published.
+The supertype has a policy to persist snapshots whenever they are taken.
+It als has as a policy to persist the events of entities whenever they are published.

 Below, the example entity repository ``example_repository`` is constructed from library class ``EventSourcedRepository`` with a snapshot strategy, the integer sequenced event